Open car No. 3, one of eight original open cars of the Bangor,

 Image from Charles D. Heseltine Collection

 There were many complaints over the years from Great Works Village of the original single-truck closed cars being behind schedule or not arriving at all.
 The continued use of these cars culminated in a midnight visit to the one-car storage barn at Old Town by nocturnal callers - students from the State College, legend has it - loaded with combustibles of all kinds, along with a few sticks of dynamite.
-The resulting conflagration obliterated both car and carhouse!
+The resulting conflagration obliterated both the car and the carhouse!
 The carbarn was not rebuilt, although the company retained the land until 1920.

 Apparently, the company "got the message."
 In 1902, six new, double-truck, semi-convertible cars built by the J. G. Brill Company, Philadelphia, PA, arrived and started providing service to Old Town and Great Works Villiage with regularity.